San Sebastián – Atotxa

 A newspaper article from 1913 covering the opening of Atotxa

 Atotxa was cramped, crumbling and hopelessly inadequate.
 It was also atmospheric, intimidating and above all, it was home.
 Wedged between the main railway line, the fruit market and a 20-storey office block, it was lovable, but ultimately doomed.
-It was built on the site of the city’s old velodrome and opened on 4 October 1913, with a match against perennial rivals Athletic Club de Bilbao.
+It was built by the municipality on the site of the city’s old velodrome and opened on 4 October 1913, with a match against perennial rivals Athletic Club de Bilbao.
 The match ended 3-3, with Athletic’s Pichichi scoring the first goal, repeating the feat he achieved two months earlier at Athletic’s San Mamés.
 Atotxa saw its only international match on 28 January 1923, when France made the short journey over the border to play Spain, and politely rolled over 3-0.
 On 4 May of the following year, it hosted the Cup Final.
 Fittingly, fellow Basques Real Unión prevailed with a 1-0 victory over Real Madrid.

 Real Sociedad100914a